-- an Australian citizen or permanent resident
+- An Australian citizen or permanent resident

-- in good health
+- In good health

-- willing to undertake a working with children check
+- Willing to undertake a working with children check

 What support will I receive?

-- regular meetings and home visits with your case manager
+- Regular meetings and home visits with your case manager

-- 24-hour telephone support for emergency situations
+- 24-hour phone support for emergency situations

-- professional support in dealing with any behavioural, physical and emotional difficulties the child may be experiencing
+- Professional support in dealing with any behavioural, physical and emotional difficulties the child may be experiencing

-- assistance with birth family contact
+- Assistance with birth family contact

 What financial assistance will I receive?